 Another awesome thing about Blue Coolers is how the storage is worked out so easily.
-There are 3 available sizes (and 2 available colors: white and blue): the 25-liter (30-quart), the 50-liter (55-quart), and the 80-liter (100-quart).
+There are 3 available non-wheeled sizes: the 25-liter (30-quart), the 50-liter (55-quart), and the 80-liter (100-quart).
 Just recently, they also added a 55-quart wheeled cooler.

 Value for the money

 There is an abundance of other examples of the value proposition.
 The company has lots of value bundles where they sell you a pair of coolers at an insanely low price (for a couple of two coolers that are already insanely low priced individually).
 These bundles often include extras like tumblers and trucker hats.

 They also have an apocalypse kit (they call it an emergency kit but I call it an apocalypse kit because that’s exactly what it is) that includes a grab-n-go backpack, some food bars, a blanket, a rain poncho, a whistle, compass, dust mask, crank flashlight and a bunch of other things, all of just over $40 (here's the link).